8-term Washington congressman Al Swift dies at 82

-Al Swift represented the 2nd Congressional District in northwest Washington, first winning election in 1979.
+Al Swift represented the 2nd Congressional District in northwest Washington for 16 years.
 The onetime broadcaster was known as a telecommunications, energy and environmental policy wonk.

-Al Swift, a broadcaster turned eight-term Democratic congressman from Washington who played a key role in modernizing Pacific Northwest energy regulation and establishing the so-called “motor-voter” law to increase voter registration, died Friday in Alexandria, Virginia, family members said Saturday.
+Al Swift, a broadcaster turned eight-term Democratic congressman from Washington who played key roles in modernizing Pacific Northwest hydroelectric energy regulation to preserve salmon habitat and establishing the so-called “motor-voter” law to increase voter registration, died Friday in Alexandria, Virginia, family members said.

 Mr. Swift, 82, had recently been diagnosed with idiopathic pulmonary fibrosis, a lung disease unrelated to smoking, according to a daughter and the former congressman’s brother.
-Since he retired from Congress in 1995, Mr. Swift had lived and worked as a lobbyist in Alexandria near his two daughters and several grandchildren.
+Since he retired from Congress in 1995, Mr. Swift had lived and worked as a lobbyist in Virginia near his daughters and grandchildren.

-Mr. Swift represented the 2nd Congressional District in northwest Washington, first winning election in 1979.
+Mr. Swift represented the 2nd Congressional District in northwest Washington, first winning election in 1978.
 Known as a policy wonk and bipartisan collaborator drawn to complex issues, Mr. Swift served on the powerful House Energy & Commerce Committee.
-In his first term, he worked to pass the Northwest Power Act — groundbreaking legislation that modernized regulation and conservation of hydroelectric energy generation for Washington and three other Northwest states.
+In his first term, he helped to draft the Northwest Power Act — groundbreaking legislation that modernized regulation for four Northwest states, aiming to balance affordable electricity while protecting fish and wildlife damaged by the Columbia River Basin’s dams.

-Mr. Swift later worked to help deregulate the telecommunications industry and on various environmental issues, according to his former staff members.
+Mr. Swift later helped craft the Washington Wilderness Bill to conserve wild lands, drafted and led the passage of the National Voter Registration Act of 1993, known as the “motor-voter” law, and was Congress’ ranking expert on election law, according to his former staff members.

 Most Read Local Stories